giant-steps/devops-001/README.md

 ![All items green](all-items-green.png)

-It's up to you wether you'll follow the sequence proposed in the checks page or not - it's import, though, once the configuration of all components is done, all the items in the list are green.
+It's up to you whether you'll follow the sequence proposed in the checks page or not - it's import, though, once the configuration of all components is done, all the items in the list are green.